tripsankur/TicTacToe/README.md

 ### Full Api Spec can be found [here](http://htmlpreview.github.io/?https://github.com/tripsankur/TicTacToe/blob/master/doc/ApiSpec.html)

 ApiSpec contains the details of the operations.
 This is present in the doc folder.
-(The link displays the renderd html)
+(The link displays the renderd html) Request/Response structure is described in the Full Spec.

 ### Generated Java doc's are available [here](http://htmlpreview.github.io/https://github.com/tripsankur/TicTacToe/blob/master/doc/index.html)

 This is the generated java doc from the project.
 It is available in the doc folder.
 (The link displayes the renderd html, which is not supported on github.)

+##### Notes
+* Some of the API operations are not requied any more after the addition of Board in the Game class it self.
+* Tesing has been done using Swagger GUI.